-The chair must be clamped back into place and the glide mechanism locked before driving the coach.
+The chair must be clamped back into place before driving the coach.

 FRESH WATER TOILET

 The fresh water toilet in your motor home is very similar to the household type, except that it is designed to use only a small amount of water per flush.
 It uses a high velocity jet of water, producing a swirl effect, to efficiently cleanse the bowl.
 And since each flush uses fresh water, no special chemicals are required other than a deodorizing agent, if necessary.